mucommander/mucommander/package/readme.txt

 New features:
 - Uploading and downloading of virtual disk images to/from oVirt data centers.
-- Browsing common virtual disk image formats (vmdk, qcow and qcow2) as writable archives, based on Libguestfs.
+- Browsing common virtual disk image formats (vmdk, qcow and qcow2) as writable archives (requires libguestfs).
-- Introduce a binary viewer.
+- Added a binary viewer.
-- Basic browsing and downloading of container images from a remote registry.
+- Basic browsing and downloading of container images from a remote registry (requires skopeo).

 Improvements:
-- Restructure the application as OSGi modules.
+- Restructured the application as OSGi modules.
 - Support newer versions of Java.
 Java 11 is now the recommened version.
 - Enable system notifications on macOS also when Growl is not installed, using the java.awt.SystemTray API.
 - Various improvements for S3 support.
-- Add textual filtering to the shotrcuts dialog.
+- Added textual filtering to the shotrcuts dialog.
-- Upgrade various dependencies.
+- Upgraded various dependencies.
-- Default drag and drop action that was initiated from outside of the application to 'COPY' rather than to 'MOVE'.
+- Drag and drop action that was initiated from outside of the application defaults to 'COPY' rather than 'MOVE'.
-- Enable pinning to taskbar on Windows 7+.
+- Enable pin-to-taskbar on Windows 7+.
-- Assign default keyboard shortcut for edit credentials dialog: ALT+CTRL+K.
+- Assigned default keyboard shortcut for edit credentials dialog: ALT+CTRL+K.
+- Display popup menu for parent folder rows.

 Localization:
 - French translation is updated.

 Bug fixes:
-- The application starts with the window size and location it had last time also in case custom initial folders are set.
+- The application starts with the same window size and location from last run even when custom initial folders are set.
-- Actions can be triggered from the system tray.
+- Fixed triggering actions from the system tray.
-- Popup menu is displayed also for the parent folder row.

 Known issues:
 - Mac OS X: "muCommander damaged and cannot be opened" may appear after downloading muCommander from the browser.
 This